-We have produced two leaflets which provide handy tips for children and parents that can be downloaded here;
+We have three leaflets which provide handy tips for children and parents that can be downloaded here;

 The NSPCC have developed this easy to read guide with top tips for keeping children safe online.
 It can be downloaded here; Keep your child safe online NSPCC.